jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

   - **tax payable** means an amount of tax calculated in accordance with section 19C and section 20; and includes— (a) any amount referred to in section 17(2) or section 51B:
     (b) any late payment penalty or shortfall penalty:
-    (c) any amount of tax refundable by the Commissioner pursuant to section 19C or section 20; and, for the purposes of section 57, includes interest payable under Part 7 of the Tax Administration Act 1994
+    (c) any amount of tax refundable by the Commissioner pursuant to section 19C or section 20; and, for the purposes of section 57, includes interest payable under Part 7 of the Tax Administration Act 1994:
+    (d) an amount calculated under section 26B
   - **tax year** means a tax year as defined in section YA 1 of the Income Tax Act 2007
   - **taxable period** , in relation to a registered person, means a taxable period determined under sections 15 to 15E
   - **taxable supply** means a supply of goods and services in New Zealand that is charged with tax under section 8 and includes a supply that section 11, 11A, 11AB or 11B requires to be charged at the rate of 0%